vantage-sh/docs.vantage.sh/docs/annotations.md

 # Annotations

-Annotations add context to events or data points within [Cost Reports](/cost_reports).
+Annotations add context to events or data points within [Cost Reports](/cost_reports) or [Segment Reports](/segments).
 The annotation consists of a date and a comment.
 Annotations are particularly useful for describing the infrastructure or cost event that occurred on a particular date.

 ## Add an Annotation

-You can add annotations directly from the chart on a Cost Report or from the **Annotations** sidebar.
+You can add annotations directly from the chart on a report or from the **Annotations** sidebar.

 <Tabs>
   <TabItem value="add-graph" label="Add from a Cost Report Chart" default>
     <ol>
-    <li>From any Cost Report chart or graph, hover over the chart's bars or line and select any date point you want to annotate.</li>
+    <li>From any report chart or graph, hover over the chart's bars or line and select any date point you want to annotate.</li>
     <li>The <strong>Annotations</strong> sidebar is displayed on the right side of the screen.
 Your username is displayed as well as the date that corresponds with the selected date point on the chart.
 Enter a comment for the annotation.</li>
     <li>To save the annotation, click the arrow icon on the bottom right of the comment box.</li>
     </ol>